orfeotoolbox/OTB/Documentation/Cookbook/rst/QGISInterface.rst

 Issue tracking
 ^^^^^^^^^^^^^^
-If you encounter issues with integration ot OTB application into QGIS, please fill an issue into the OTB issue tracker with `qgis` label.
+If you encounter issues with integration of OTB application into QGIS, please fill an issue into the OTB issue tracker with `qgis` label.